Under 7 Girls

 Coach: Steve French (FA Level 2 & Level 1 GK qualified)

-The team’s ethos is to be supportive and inclusive to all players and the coaches and managers invest a lot of time in our players based on the four aspects of the FA Four Corner model: technical/tactical, psychological, physical and social.
-Wednesday evening training is always fun.
-The players put in 100% effort no matter the weather.
+Our ethos is based on working hard in training and in matches to achieve personal and team success by enjoying and learning about football.As a coaching management team we support and include all players and we invest a lot of time in our players based on the four aspects of the FA Four Corner model: technical/tactical, psychological, physical and social.
+Wednesday evening training is always fun but requires dedicated time and effort to be ready for Saturday’s matches.

 In 2019 we enjoyed a football tour to the Isle of Wight with players, parents and coaches/managers.
-We held our own in most games, and came away with a great sense of achievement.
 The games were close; with only a goal or two making the difference, with us coming out in front in many matches.
-We were enormously proud of the FairPlay trophy that we won and it shows the spirit of the team that we could compete firmly but fairly.
+We are were enormously proud of the FairPlay trophy that we won during this tour showing the spirit of the team.
+In 2021 we reached the Under 15 knockout stages of our own tournament attended by a huge list of clubs from across the South.

-As an Associated Grassroots Partner of Chelsea Football Club, the players have had the opportunity to be trained with Chelsea coaches on many occasions.
-In the team, we currently have 4 players who are invited to attend their weekly training evenings.
+As an Associated Grassroots Partner of Chelsea Football Club, the players have had the opportunity to be trained regularly by Chelsea coaches.

 We have a great bunch of parents that support the players, coaches, manager and officials.
-With the end of year trip to the pub a highlight of the last few years.
-There is normally a small social media frenzy between the parents as to who wants to bring the orange segments (and/or cakes) for half time.
+There is normally a small social media frenzy between the parents as to who wants to bring the orange segments (and/or cakes) for half time each week!
 We hope to play competitive and exciting football that everyone enjoys.

-We are looking forward to starting the 2020-21 season.
-We were building momentum in our performances in 2019/20.
-This included an unbeaten streak of four games which meant that we were building towards a strong position in TestWay Youth Football League 2 before C19 stopped play.
+We are looking forward to future seasons as the boys develop into young men.
+We finished the 2020/21 season on an unbeaten streak of five games which meant we built a strong top 5 finishing position in TestWay Youth Football League 2 and hope for greater consistency this season.

 The core of this decorated Bees team has been together now 9 seasons since Under 8, playing through thick and thin, mud and sleet and occasionally on a flat pitch…